mare-imbrium/film-list-wiki/README.md

 ## QUERY:

-- qfilm.sh = be able to specify director or genre in query.
-Should we do that in the database version of the query.
-DONE.
+- qfilm.sh : use this to query. qfilm.sh --help to see options.

+ (The following is an output of --help and may be outdated.
+I have linked qfilm to qfilm.sh)

+       qfilm Version: 1.0.0 Copyright (C) 2016
+       This program prints film information using arguments as filtering criteria.
+       It prints rows that match all criteria.

+       Usage:
+       qfilm Streep
+       qfilm Streep "De Niro"
+       qfilm scifi | less -S
+       qfilm 2013 Hanks | less -S
+       qfilm Dog   # This will search for Dog in title and names

+       qfilm --title Dog   # search for Dog only in titles qfilm --director Eastwood
+       qfilm --actor "De Niro"
+       qfilm --genre scifi --director Kubrick

+       Options:
+       -d, --director STR Search for STR only in director -a, --actor STR   Search for STR only in actor -t, --title STR   Search for STR only in title -g, --genre STR   Search for STR only in genre -l, --long        Long listing, all columns
+       -H, --header      Print header (for csvlook)
+       -c, --count       Print rowcount at end
+       -i, --ignore-case case insensitive search
+       -V, --verbose     Displays more information
+           --debug       Displays debug information

 ## HOWTO

 See instruction in the README of the UK directory. they should hold true here also.

-# download files
+- download files
     ./download.sh
-# extract table from html -> tbl files
+- extract table from html -> tbl files ./extracttable.sh
-./extracttable.sh
-# loop and create TSV files (uses table.rb)
+- loop and create TSV files (uses table.rb) ./looptable.sh
-./looptable.sh

-./combine.sh to combine US and UK and then import into db.
+- To combine US and UK and then import into db.
+    ./combine.sh

 ## NOTES